The objectives of the UK Asbestos Working Party are to:

 - compare trends in survey data against the AWP’s market estimates and react accordingly

 - maintain contact with key individuals and organisations such as the HSE, Prof. Peto, etc.

-- understand and respond legal and/or industry developments affecting asbestos related claims in the UK
+- understand and respond to legal and/or industry developments affecting asbestos-related claims in the UK

 UK Asbestos Working Party Data Request

 The UK Asbestos Working Party periodically carries out market surveys of insurance company UK-asbestos-related claims in order that they can estimate the future cost of UK asbestos-related claims to the insurance industry.